-The salmon run has become a popular spectator sport in the Toronto Area.
+The salmon run in Toronto has become a popular spectator sport for Torontonians.
 It is hard to believe, but the big city plays host to thousands of salmon each year as they migrate through the rivers.

 These impressive fish make their way from Lake Ontario to the spawning grounds that they were born in.
 Each year people from all around gather to watch the spectacular leaps and splashes as the salmon try to swim upstream.

 When you visit one of these salmon hot-spots, you will find that it is as fun to watch the people as it is to watch the salmon.
 The spectators watch with rapt attention as each salmon attempts a jump — cheering in unison when they make it, and letting out a sympathetic “awhhh” in when they don’t.

 Where to see salmon run in Toronto: